 Fishing contests, with prize money for the biggest fish of various species, are a distinctive part of Northland’s sporting life.
 An annual contest has been held at Ninety Mile Beach since 1954, and similar events are held around the region during the summer holidays.

 The north has produced outstanding administrators and players – among them J. B. (Johnny) Smith, ‘Doc’ Manahi Paewai, Sid Going, Peter Jones and Ian Jones (the ‘Kamo kid’).
-In the early 21st century Northland had the largest number of rugby football clubs in the country.
-The Northland colours – Cambridge blue with a kauri-tree logo – are virtually the regional flag.
+In the early 21st century Northland had the most rugby clubs of any union in the country.
+The Northland colours – blue with a kauri-tree logo – are virtually the regional flag.